yogensia/korean-lady-discord-bot/MOVIENIGHT.md

 1. Make sure you have the correct audio device set in `User Settings` > `Voice & Video` > `Output Device`.
 2. Make sure the volume in the stream window isn't set too low (sometimes it resets itself to 50%).
+3. For some people, using the [web version of Discord](https://discord.com/) sometimes helps fix audio issues.

 ### No Video or Stream Laggy Only for You